SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 It's not a great deal of fun to have to calculate offsets for jumps by hand, and even ignoring the lack of fun it's error prone and makes our programs brittle; if we add extra instructions in between the start and end of a jump, we might need to recalculate offsets.

 Being able to label sections of code - and then later jump to those labels and have the assembler calculate the offset for us - is a staple of assembly languge, and adopting it for our code will make it much easier to write larger programs.
-To do this, we'll add the ability to define up to 26 functions, each with a single ASCII letter as a label.
+To do this, we'll add the ability to define functions, each with a single ASCII letter as a label.

 We'll start by adopting a convention: that registers will be used as in the RISC-V ABI with regards to their being preserved across calls.
 There's no compelling reason to deviate from that ABI.